HowardZheni/eHRAF_Misfortune_NLP/README.md

 <br> For a quick demo of the model see the online repository for the model <a href="https://huggingface.co/Chantland/HRAF_Multilabel_SubClasses"> here! </a>

 ## Multiple Label 12/01/2023
 This is a demo using the new dataset which was less skewed towards containing misfortune.
 This model adds the addition to k-folds cross-validation to improve model performance but potentially may be overfitting.
-Regardless, only the main categories were used like in "Multiple Label" version.
-At time of writing, this model has NOT been added to the GitHub repository.
+Regardless, only the main categories were used like in "Multiple Label" version. <br>
+The current F1 micro score of
+750 passages not used for training is .816. individual class f1 scores shown below.
+<br>EVENT:  0.883
+<br>CAUSE:  0.812
+<br>ACTION: 0.733
 <br> For a quick demo of the model see  the online repository for the model <a href="https://huggingface.co/Chantland/Hraf_Multilabel_K-foldsCrossValDemo"> here! </a>